page_title_detailed

 If cancer is found in your lymph nodes, you may need an axillary lymph node dissection, or removal of most of the lymph nodes in the armpit.
 An axillary lymph node dissection will help your doctors stage the cancer and recommend treatment.

 Axillary dissection is a more extensive surgery than sentinel node biopsy.
-It has a higher risk for side effects such as shoulder stiffness and lymphedema.
-To address these side effects, your doctor may refer you to a physical therapist or a lymphedema specialist.
+It has a higher risk for side effects such as shoulder stiffness and a painful swelling condition called lymphedema.
+To reduce the risk of unnecessarily removing too many lymph nodes (and increasing the risk of lymphedema), doctors may place a localization marker in the specific lymph node or nodes that need to be removed for a more precise surgery.

 This type of surgery may not be recommended if you:

-• have cancer in 1 or 2 lymph nodes, and you plan on having a lumpectomy followed by radiation therapy
+• Have cancer in one or two lymph nodes, and you plan on having a lumpectomy followed by radiation therapy

 Questions to ask your doctor